nguyenvanduocit/frontendContext/README.md

 ### Setup

 1. Open the Frontend Context panel from the VSCode activity bar
-2. Click "Start Server" to initialize the Socket.io server
+2. Click "Start Server" to initialize the development server
 3. Use "Auto Integrate" command to seamlessly connect your frontend application
 4. Start the chat interface to begin receiving AI-powered assistance